querkmachine/beeps.website/src/blog/2022-04-10-a-robot-bat-on-the-internet.md

 title: A robot bat on the internet
 date: 2022-04-10
 tags: [self-identity, furry fandom]
+metadata:
+  description: My fursona and what she means to me.
 ---

 Anyone who has perused any recent bio of mine, or the homepage of this very website, will have seen one particular phrase listed alongside various other identifiers.